 Before we get into the nitty-gritty details, let’s start with the basics.
 A watermark is a small, personalized design.
 Sometimes a watermark uses a logo or a name over the top or near the edge of an image.
 Most often, the text or logo is created as a translucent screen so you can see details of the photo through it.

 WATERMARK didn’t make my list of 10 Need to Know Terms for the Beginner, but you should check it out for the ten words that did!!!

-Image Stealing… It’s a real thing.
+Image Stealing… It’s a real thing

 A user can edit or crop out your watermark and post your photo wherever they’d like.
-It is effortless for them if you choose to place your watermark in a small corner or an area of the picture with minimal detail.
-There are several apps readily available that will do just that with merely a few quick clicks.
+Copyright infringement is especially simple if you choose to place your watermark in a small corner or an area of the image with minimal detail.
+Several apps readily available will do just that with merely a few quick clicks.

 If you are still shooting with your DSLR or Mirrorless on the Auto mode, then now is the perfect time to start shooting in manual.
 I cover the basics in Your Ultimate Guide to Shooting in Manual Mode.

 If you’ve mastered manual mode, but haven’t begun processing your photos after the shoot, now is the time!
 You can peek at what a difference editing can make in The Power of Editing – Taking A Photo from Average to Astounding!

 I touched on it a minute ago, but let’s talk a little more about how a photo watermark affects the composition of your image.
 If you’ve worked hard to get your shot lined up exactly how you want and spent precious time in post-processing, I’m guessing you’re pretty proud of your photo, and you want the viewer to see your work as it stands.